infosectcbr/InfoSect-Hardware-CTF-3/index.md

 ## Flag 3 - HTTP Headers

 You might have noticed some leaked lighttpd (HTTPd) source code on the system.
 It makes reference to a backdoor that has been inserted into the custom web server.
-To trigger the backdoor, you need to request a file from the server and use the correct HTTP header.
+To trigger the backdoor, you need to request /index.html from the server and use the correct HTTP header after the GET request.
 Look closely at the output of the webserver for the flag.

 ## Flag 4 - Buffer Overflows